-Date of Decision:5th July 2022

-Report to: Strategy and Resources Committee

-Report of: Director of Policy, Performance and Communications

-Has an Equality Impact Assessment (EIA) been undertaken?
-Yes No x If YES, what EIA reference number has it been given?
-(Insert reference number) Has appropriate consultation taken place?YesNox Has a Climate Impact Assessment (CIA) been undertaken?
-Yes No x Does the report contain confidential or exempt information?
-Yes No x If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- "The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."
+Report of: Director of Policy, Perform Communications ance and Report to: Strategy and Resources Committee Date of Decision: 5 th July 2022 Subject: Our Sheffield: administra ation priorities Has an Equality Impact Asse essment (EIA) been undertaken?
+Yes No x If YES, what EIA reference r number has it been given?
+(Insert reference number) Has appropriate consultation taken place?
+Yes No x Has a Climate Impact Assessment (CIA) been undertaken?
+Yes No x Does the report contain conf idential or exempt information?
+Yes No x If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- ot for publication because it contain evant paragraph number) of Sche mended)."
+Durance of Departs Purpose of Report: This paper sets out an initial set of strategic priorities for Sheffield City Council that have been developed by the Chairs of the new policy committees and the leaders of the parties in the administration.
+These outcomes will form the basis of the new Corporate Plan which will be for the medium-to-long term, setting the policy framework for what we want to achieve for Sheffielders and how budgets and annual plans contribute to achieving those longer term priorities.

-Purpose of Report:

-This paper sets out an initial set of strategic priorities for Sheffield City Council that have been developed by the Chairs of the new policy committees and the leaders of the parties in the administration.

-These outcomes will form the basis of the new Corporate Plan which will be developed by Members over the summer (in line with the timetable agreed by S&R Committee on 31st May 2022).
+Having a single set of priorities will provide focus and purpose for the City Council developed by Members over the summer (in line with the timetable agreed by S&R

+Committee on 31st May 2022).